oroinc/documentation/crm/book/data_api.rst

 This request does the following:

-- Changes the account name to 'Cloth World Market.'
+- Changes the account name to 'Cloth World Market'.

-- Sets the primary email for the contact with identifier '79.'
+- Sets the primary email for the contact with identifier '79' and makes it the default contact.

 Data API Client Requirements